-David Drake attended the opening week of Dak'Art on an International Curators Forum Artist and Curators' Workshop.
+David Drake attended the opening week of Dak'Art with The ICF (The International Curators Forum) Artist and Curator's Workshop.

 As Senegal's first city, Dakar seems to embody the vitality, complexity and contradictions of Modern Africa.
 The city's parade of striking modernist architecture may be a legacy of the years of French occupation, but the pot-holed streets, ramshackle urban infrastructure and ubiquitous street hawkers are a reminder of the harsh realities of post-colonial existence.